|Special Events in October

 Saturn's largest moon, Titan, is visible in small telescopes orbiting outside of the ring system.

 ||Uranus, in Aquarius throughout 2005, sets about 2.00h by the end of October.

 The moon is closeby on the 13th.

 Brightness varies slightly reaching 5.6 magnitude at opposition.
 This is bright enough to see with the naked eye but identifying it against the stars is difficult.

-on the 24th, sets by 24.00h by the end of October and has the moon closeby on the 21st.
+stationary on the 26th October with the moon closeby on the 12th.

 Neptune has an average magnitude of 7.9 which varies little with changing distance.